sandysode/printf/README.md

-This is a team project for creating our own printf function
+This is a team project for creating our own printf function by sandra and Christmas